AlaskaDav/Restaurant-Rating/README.md

 In the initial data preparation process, the following process was performed
 1. Data Extraction: extracting data files (.csv files) from Microsoft Excel into Powerquerry for cleaning and transformation
 2. Transformation process taken place involves:
+   - Promeoted headers
+   - Changing data types
    - Removing duplicate values
-   - Removing null Values from the data
+   - Removing null Values in the data
-   - Changing data types
    - Removing empty rows and columns
-   - Creating  new columns
+   - Creating new columns by adding conditional column
-3. Loading process involves loading the completely transformed and cleaned data into PowerBI to build dashboard for reporting and visualizations.
+4. Loading process involves loading the completely transformed and cleaned data into PowerBI to build dashboard for reporting and visualizations.

 #### Recommended Analysis